IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    : A group of end-users who will be assigned the same network access policy.
 An end-user is defined as a person.
 Refer to {{sec-ug}} for more details.

    device group:
-   : A collection of host devices that share a common access control policies.
+   : A collection of enterprise devices that share a common access control policies.
 A host device provides compute, memory, storage, and networking capabilities and connects to a network.
 Host devices may be servers, Internet of Things (IoT) devices, etc. Refer to {{sec-dg}} for more details.

    Application group:
    : A collection of applications that share a common access control policies.
 An application is a software program used for a specific service.
 Refer to {{sec-ag}} for more details.